1899 Sewanee Tigers football team: Ole Miss

 The Tigers arrived in Memphis to play Ole Miss on their third pre-game overnight train ride in five days.
 At the beginning of the game, Ole Miss objected to some Sewanee players wearing their meagre leather helmets, but the referee overruled their objection.
 Ole Miss kept the game close.
-Diddy Seibels scored the first touchdown with fifteen seconds left in the first half, and Kilpatrick scored the second with thirteen to go before the final whistle.
+Ditty Seibels scored the first touchdown with fifteen seconds left in the first half, and Kilpatrick scored the second with thirteen to go before the final whistle.
 The game was attended by "several hundred spectators".

 The local Commercial Appeal praised the Tigers: "Yesterday's score against (Mississippi) marked the two hundred and fortieth point for which the Tennesseans have scored to nothing for their opponents, during the present season.
 The trip of the Sewanee eleven, along with record, will probably remain unequaled for generations."

 The road trip is recalled memorably with the Biblical allusion "...and on the seventh day they rested."
 But the fact is, they didn't rest.
 They had three more games to play, including two of the toughest teams in the South, Auburn and North Carolina.